dankmeme01/open-gdm-server/README.md

 Additionally, I would recommend to switch the .NET version to 4.8, as I've had issues with both 4.6.1 and 4.6.2.

 After those changes, you should be able to compile GDM successfully, and it should point to your server.

-## Potential future plans

-* Implement `getIcon.php` ourselves
-* Figure out why the level list is broken on the client